 In the visual example below, each Test Data Rule has two Conditions and one Action.
 Both Conditions must be met for the rule before the defined Action can be taken for the record.

-Test Data Rule Groups need to have the following to meet minimum configuration requirements:
+Test Data Rule Sets need to have the following to meet minimum configuration requirements:

 - 1 Test Data Rule